 General electives may be selected from any area of study within the University, giving the student the opportunity to diversify their experiences.
 Students should consider University Undergraduate CORE attribute requirements when selecting electives.

-Marketing students must maintain a 2.0 cumulative GPA in all courses used to fulfill the major.
+Marketing students must maintain a 2.0 cumulative GPA in all courses used to fulfill the major-specific course requirements.

-Students will be on program probation if their GPA in major courses used to fulfill major requirements falls below a 2.00.
-Students will have one semester to increase their major cumulative GPA to a 2.00; if not, students will not be allowed to register for 3000 or 4000 level major courses.
+Students will be on program probation if their GPA in major-specific courses used to fulfill major requirements falls below a 2.00.
+Students will have one semester to increase their major-specific cumulative GPA to a 2.00; if not, students will not be allowed to register for 3000- or 4000-level major-specific courses.

 Students will be automatically placed on university probation if any of the following occur: